 I have worked extensively on alternative pre-mRNA splicing and the role of splicing factors (RNA-binding proteins) primarily using the human myometrium (uterine smooth muscle) as a model system.

-We are also studying cancer-associated alternative splicing events in the context of breast cancer biology.
+We are now studying regulation and functional implications of cancer-associated alternative splicing events in breast cancer biology.
 Our work aims to help define how alternative splicing events change in different cancer subtypes and what impact these changes may potentially have on disease progression and drug resistance.

 We are also interested in studying cellular and molecular mechanisms associated with activation of TLR signalling pathways; this research theme includes several active projects in reproductive medicine and TLR responses to metal ions.

 12 Postgraduate students have graduated from my supervision since 2006 (4 PhD students and 8 MRes students).
 I am happy to consider applications from self-funded students.